modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-2-sect-2.md

 	- "In all known cases in which negative electricity occurs in gases at very low pressures, it occurs in the form of corpuscles, small bodies with an invariable charge and mass."

-!!! tip "R. A. Millikan (1868-1953)."
+!!! tip "1923 Physics Nobel Prize."
 	WORK: "During the 1890s the theory that electricity was conveyed by a miniscule unit, the electron, gained acceptance.
-In 1910 Robert Millikan succeeded in precisely determining the magnitude of the electron’s charge.
+In 1910 Robert Millikan (1868-1953) succeeded in precisely determining the magnitude of the electron’s charge.
 Small electrically charged drops of oil were suspended between two metal plates where they were subjected to the downward force of gravity and the upward attraction of an electrical field.
 By measuring how the various drops of oil moved about, Millikan showed that their charge always was a multiple of a precisely determined charge—the electron’s charge."

 	MLA style: Robert A. Millikan – Facts.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Thu.
 2 Mar 2023. https://www.nobelprize.org/prizes/physics/1923/millikan/facts/